jinpark-pro/developInSwiftFundamentals/README.md

       ```

   - Build and run the app again, when you navigate to the Orange tab and you will see the badge on the red tab disappear.

+#### Even More Tab Items

+- You’ve probably noticed that the current version of your project doesn’t live up to its “RainbowTabs” name.
+Try adding three more colors in three more tab items.
+A tab bar will display all tab bar items as long as there’s enough horizontal space.
+- Select View Controller in the Object library, and add three of them to the canvas.
+Set the background color of one view controller to yellow, another to green, and the third to blue.
+If you find it helpful, you can reposition the view controllers on the canvas to match the order on the tab bar.
+- Add each of these view controllers to the viewControllers property of the tab bar controller.
+- You can update the new tab bar items with images from the assets catalog or from SFSymbols.
+- Run your app in Simulator on an iPhone device.
+With five items on the tab bar, there isn’t much space left.
+What do you think will happen if you add a final purple view controller to the tab bar controller?
+- Drag another view controller onto the canvas, update its background color to purple, and add it to the tab bar controller’s array of view controllers.
+You’ll notice, in your tab bar controller scene, the fifth tab is replaced with a More tab item.
+- Run your app and check it out.
+- What just happened?
+Whenever you add more view controllers than the tab bar can display, the tab bar controller inserts a special view controller, known as the More view controller.
+This view controller lists the omitted view controllers in a table, which can expand to accommodate any number of items.
+- The More view controller is unusual.
+It can’t be customized or selected.
+It doesn’t appear among the view controllers managed by the tab bar controller.
+It appears when needed and is otherwise separate from the rest of your content.
+- The More view controller can be quite useful for displaying additional tab items, but also consider that a More tab requires more time and effort from the user.
+A much better practice is to plan your app carefully so that you include only essential tabs — the minimum number necessary for your app and its information hierarchy.
+For iPhone apps, five is generally considered the maximum; for iPad - only apps, you can add a few more.